electronamstudios/close-scraper/readme.md

 # yahoo-finance-scraper

-Given a timeframe and tickers it returns the data from Yahoo Finance
+This script downloads .csv files from yahoo finance given a timeframe and merges the tickers you choose to show adjusted close prices or close prices.

-Made for a client's specifications so purpose may not apply to you
+Notice: This was made for a client's specifications so its functionality may not fit your needs.

 If you want to build it: